A teacher with faith and reason

 Not many modern universities are prepared to employ a science professor who espouses not merely "intelligent design" but out-and-out divine creation.
 This applicant's writings on astronomy, for example, include these thoughts on the solar system: "This most beautiful system of sun, planets, and comets could only proceed from the counsel and domination of an intelligent and powerful Being . . .
 He governs all things, and knows all things that are or can be done."

 Hire somebody with such views to teach physics?
 At a Baptist junior college deep in the Bible Belt, maybe, but the faculty would erupt if you tried it just about anywhere else.
 Many of them would echo Oxford's Richard Dawkins, the prominent evolutionary biologist, who writes in "The God Delusion" that he is "hostile to fundamentalist religion because it actively debauches the scientific enterprise. . . .
-It subverts science and saps the intellect."
+It subverts science and saps the intellect."the rest

 0 Comments: